iesahin/xvc/book/src/start/from-dvc.md

 - DVC uses Object-Oriented Programming in Python.
 Xvc tries to minimize function/data coupling and uses an Entity-Component System (`xvc-ecs`) in its core.

 - DVC remotes are identical to their cache in structure, and multiple DVC repositories use the same remote by mixing files.
-This leads to inter-repository deduplication.
+This provides inter-repository deduplication.
 Xvc uses separate directory for each repository.
 This means identical files in separate Xvc repositories are duplicated.

 - DVC considers directories as file-equivalent entities to track with `.dvc` files pointing to `.json` files in the cache.
 Xvc doesn't track directories as identical to files.
 They are considered collections of files.